a-down/job-notebook-application-tracker/README.md

 For issues, please create an issue on the [project repo](https://github.com/a-down/job-notebook-application-tracker/issues).

-For questions or conversations, reach out [LinkedIn](https://linkedin.com/in/alec-downing/)
+For questions or conversations, reach out on [LinkedIn](https://linkedin.com/in/alec-downing/)

 ## Resources